thin-edge/thin-edge.io_examples/node-red-management-plugin/README.md

 ```
 This command will start the Node-RED container in detached mode (-d), bind the container's port 1880 to the host's port 1880 (-p 1880:1880), and give the container the name "mynodered".

 This will start the Node-RED server in a container.
-Depending on your mapping (-p) the webserver can be reached via port 1880 or any other you configured.
+Depending on your mapping (-p) the web server can be reached via port 1880 or any other you configured.
 ## Node-red UI plugin

-Refering to the backend/frontend implementation you can find all content, packages and tutorials here:
+Referring to the backend/frontend implementation you can find all content, packages and tutorials here:

 https://github.com/SoftwareAG/cumulocity-node-red

-## Node-red devicemanagement plugin
+## Node-red device management plugin

 You need to install the plugin for the device management application to your Cumulocity IoT Tenant: